pmean/build-website/text/01/random42.md

 `T2 0.00018 T1 0.02338 T1 0.03322 T3 0.20776 T3 0.23288 T2 0.35942 T3 0.41530 T1 0.47897 T3 0.50797 T1 0.59740 T2 0.63826 T2 0.90778`

-That was easy, wasn\'t it?
-With this approach, you don\'t have to worry about throwing out some of the random numbers, even when the number of treatments doesn\'t divide easily into 10 or 100.
+That was easy, wasn't it?
+With this approach, you don't have to worry about throwing out some of the random numbers, even when the number of treatments doesn't divide easily into 10 or 100.

 You can set up a randomisation like this in five minutes using a simple spreadsheet.
 Spreadsheets have the annoying feature of recalculating a